Hispanic Heritage Month: A Fiesta of Tradition, Music, and Food

 • Book Clubs: Dive into works by Hispanic and Latino authors.

-• Movie Screenings: Watch that explore Hispanic culture and traditions.
+• Movie Screenings: Watch films that explore Hispanic culture and traditions.

 Activity TypeDescription